UofT-DSI/production/lessons/part_1/production_1_introduction.md

 + **Adaptability** to shifting data distributions and business requirements.

-    - System should allow discovering aspects for performance improvements.
+    - The system should allow discovering aspects for performance improvements.
     - Allow updates without service interruptions.

 :::